-Following a report of an incident, the DSL will hold an initial review meeting with appropriate school staff - this may include the staff member who reported the incident and the safeguarding or leadership team that deals with safeguarding concerns.
+Following a report of an incident, the DSL will hold an initial review meeting with appropriate Trust staff - this may include the staff member who reported the incident and the safeguarding or leadership team that deals with safeguarding concerns.
 This meeting will consider the initial evidence and aim to determine:

-- Whether there is an immediate risk to pupil(s) - If a referral needs to be made to the police and/or children's social care - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed) - What further information is required to decide on the best response - Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) - Whether immediate action should be taken to delete or remove images or videos from devices or online services - Any relevant facts about the pupils involved which would influence risk assessment - If there is a need to contact another school, college, setting or individual - Whether to contact parents or carers of the pupils involved (in most cases parents/carers should be involved)
+- Whether there is an immediate risk to pupil(s) - If a referral needs to be made to the police and/or children's social care - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed) - What further information is required to decide on the best response - Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) - Whether immediate action should be taken to delete or remove images or videos from devices or online services - Any relevant facts about the pupils involved which would influence risk assessment - If there is a need to contact another Trust, college, setting, or individual, guided by the police. - Whether to contact parents or carers of the pupils involved (in most cases parents/carers should be involved)